damianhakert/damianhakert.github.io/source/handbook/sales/idea-to-production-demo/index.html.md

 >   * URL: [https://openshift.tanukionline.com:8443/console/](https://openshift.tanukionline.com:8443/console/)
 >   * Username: gitlab-user
 >   * Password: <from 1password>
-> * Delete all Openshift projects using OpenShift web interface TODO [Allow multiple people to give the demo](https://gitlab.com/gitlab-org/gitlab-ce/issues/24114)
+> * Delete previous Openshift projects using OpenShift web interface
 > * [Reset cookie](chrome://settings/cookies) that [blocks issue board default list prompt](https://www.dropbox.com/s/knwdvnkuholo2xd/Screenshot%202016-10-14%2011.11.39.png?dl=0) by copy pasting the first url in the browser, searching for tanukionline, and deleting all those cookies.
 You can also go there via settings, clicking on Content settings, then All cookies and side data.
 > * Disable desktop notifications (on a Mac, top-right corner, option click)
 > * Open up new browser window so the audience doesn’t see all your other open tabs.